 - Accurately calculate their own ‘online footprint’

-Action on Sectarianism’s Community Links: Sectarianism on Social Media(this will open in a new window): Accessible information about sectarian content on social media, presented in bite-size form and designed for young people.
+Action on Sectarianism’s Community Links: Sectarianism on Social Media: Accessible information about sectarian content on social media, presented in bite-size form and designed for young people.

-Think U Know Resource Library(this will open in a new window): Use the tabs at the top to select the age group of your learners, and then scroll down to find resources on issues like cyberbullying, online sexual content and privacy settings.
+Think U Know Resource Library: Use the tabs at the top to select the age group of your learners, and then scroll down to find resources on issues like cyberbullying, online sexual content and privacy settings.

-Statistic Brain Social Networking Statistics(this will open in a new window): Includes some mind-boggling numbers your learners might like to know.
+Statistic Brain Social Networking Statistics: Includes some mind-boggling numbers your learners might like to know.